-Use vinyl and a Cricut Explore Air 2 to create this beautiful Winter Door Tag Hanger.
-Replace that old wreath with modern door decor!
+Use vinyl and a Cricut Explore Air 2 to create a beautiful Winter Wooden Door Tag Hanger.
+Below is the step by step tutorial and video.

 Do you love winter?
 Honestly, I am not a fan.
 I love decorating in the winter theme but I hate the cold!

 So while I may not love going opening my door and going outside this time of year, I absolutely love my front door decor!
 This Winter Door Tag Hanger turned out even cuter than I imagined and you can easily make one too!